facebook/relay/docs/Modern-Mutations.md

 - Relay will then automatically update the fields under the record corresponding to the ids in the response payload.
 - If an `updater` was provided, Relay will execute it and update the store accordingly.
 The server payload will be available to the `updater` as a root field in the store.

-Here are a quick example of adding a todo item to a Todo list using this [example schema](https://github.com/relayjs/relay-examples/blob/master/todo/data/schema.graphql#L36):
+Here's a quick example of adding a todo item to a Todo list using this [example schema](https://github.com/relayjs/relay-examples/blob/master/todo/data/schema.graphql#L36):

 ```javascript
 // AddTodoMutation.js